damemay/cdlv/README.md

 ```
 Refer to [sample.c](sample.c) and [res/sample/sample.cdlv](res/sample/sample.cdlv) for a documented sample desktop app.

-## MDLV
+# MDLV

-CDLV parser HTTP server implemented with Mongoose.
+CDLV parsing REST API HTTP server implemented with Mongoose.

-Starting a server from code is as simple as below:
+Using the server from code is as simple as this:
 ```c
 mdlv mdlv_base = {
     .host = "http://localhost:8080",